heathsc/gemBS-rs/README.md

 ----------
 Changelog:
 ----------

-    4.1.1 Fix bug in cli for index sub command
+    4.1.3 Fix bug with generation of gemBS reference.
+Fix bug with command lines options and slurm.
+Switch to samtools/htslib/bcftools 1.17 4.1.2 Switch to clap v4.
+Switch to samtools/htslib/bcftools 1.16 4.1.1 Fix bug in cli for index sub command
     4.1.0 Switch to clap v3
     4.0.4 Add max_template_length option to gemBS (option passed on to bs_call)